How to move, store and trade duty-suspended and duty-paid excise goods.

 In order to defer duty, you’re normally required to take out a guarantee to cover your total monthly liabilities.
 Under Excise Payment Security System you may be able to defer payments of excise duty without a guarantee.

-Registered consignees are revenue traders who are approved and registered by HMRC to receive and account for the duty on duty-suspended excise goods from other EU member states.
+Registered consignees are revenue traders who are approved and registered by HMRC to receive and account for the duty on duty-suspended excise goods from EU member states.
 They must account for the UK excise duty when the goods are received in the UK.
-They can’t receive duty-suspended excise goods from outside the EU (not to be confused with registered consignors) and they can’t hold or dispatch goods in duty-suspension.
+They cannot receive duty-suspended excise goods from outside the UK or EU (not to be confused with registered consignors) and they cannot hold or dispatch goods in duty-suspension.

 Read more about registered consignees.